The euro zone is out of the emergency ward, but it may face a chronic debilitating illness rather than a rapid convalescence.

-The bond market is euphoric due to Draghi's massive dose of morphine, but it has been anaesthetized, not cured.
+The bond market is euphoric due to Draghi's massive dose of morphine, but it has been anaesthetised, not cured.
 The pain could return, for example with another round of credit rating agency downgrades of euro zone sovereigns.

 Another complacency risk is that countries such as France, whose borrowing costs have fallen, ease up on austerity measures in an election year.
-Italy's political parties are already watering down some of the radical liberalizing reforms proposed by Prime Minister Mario Monti's government of technocrats.
+Italy's political parties are already watering down some of the radical liberalising reforms proposed by Prime Minister Mario Monti's government of technocrats.

 Other political pitfalls lurk in Ireland, which has a track record of voting No to EU treaties and is putting the fiscal compact to a referendum, and in Greece, which is heading for a general election amid public fury over harsh austerity imposed by its international lenders.

 The political will to steward years more of economic hardship there is anything but certain.